SQLAlchemy 2.0 Documentation

 Transaction Isolation Level / Autocommit¶

-The Oracle database supports “READ COMMITTED” and “SERIALIZABLE” modes of isolation.
-The AUTOCOMMIT isolation level is also supported by the cx_Oracle dialect.
+Oracle Database supports “READ COMMITTED” and “SERIALIZABLE” modes of isolation.
+The AUTOCOMMIT isolation level is also supported by the python-oracledb and cx_Oracle dialects.

 To set using per-connection execution options: